optsuite/optlib/README.md

 - Nestrov_Smooth.lean: convergence rate of Nesterov accelerated gradient descent algorithm for smooth convex functions.

 ## Example
-- ConvexPerspectiveFraction.lean
+- ConvexPerspectiveFraction.lean: convexity preservation of perspective transformations and linear fractional transformations.
-- GeneralizedInequality.lean
+- GeneralizedInequality.lean: partial order respected to proper cones.
-- Normexamples.lean
+- Normexamples.lean: examples of norm ball and norm cone and their convexity.
-- Polyhedron.lean
+- Polyhedron.lean: the definition and convexity of polyhedrons.
-- SymPosde.lean
+- SymPosde.lean: convex conicity of symmetric matrices, semi-positive definite matrices and positive definite matrices.

 # What we plan to do